How to learn family sailing

 Talking of simple boats, in The Philippines people sail on traditional outriggers, made of wood and tied together with bamboo.
 Boats don’t get much simpler than this.
 Or more terrifying in bad weather.
 But once again, my children behaved as though sitting on a boat with spidery legs in a storm was perfectly normal.
 A day later they happily jumped off them into an unfamiliar world of fish and coral.
 And I relaxed and joined them.
 You can book a snorkelling day just off Matan Island in Cebu through the tourist board.

 Tips for a happy family sailing holiday

-Choose an operator that is experienced with families – perhaps run by a family.
+4 Choose an operator that is experienced with families – perhaps run by a family.
 They will best be able to advise on what will suit your level of experience and the age and interests of the kids.
 They’ll also know the local area, conditions and family attractions.
 On our Scottish holiday our trainer and skipper cooked for us and tailored meals to the children’s likes and needs.
-He was also patient with their (and my) short attention span.
+He was also patient with the kids’ short attention spans.

 Over to you

 Have you got a place you’d recommend for families to learn to sail?
 Or some tips for a happy family sailing experience.
 Do leave a comment and let us know.